 As for author Sue Quinn, who wrote The Kids Only Cookbook, involving children in the cooking preparation can be helpful, whether they are vegan or not.
 “You can’t make children love cooking a healthy meal, but there is good evidence to show that children are more likely to eat something they claim not to like if they’re involved in the cooking process, whether by chopping, stirring or choosing the vegetables or other ingredients.”

 But as they grow up, it might not always be possible to share these moments with a child.
 The biggest challenge and worry shared by vegan parents is when their child will be out of their control, at the canteen or at a friend’s party.
-There they will not be able to check what he is eating and prevent him from having meat or dairy if they are available.
+There they will not be able to check what he/she is eating and prevent him/her from having meat or dairy if they are available.

 “I can’t be with him at all times in every situation,” says Teidy.
 “So I educate him at home, sometimes being a bit brutal about the truth about why it is not necessarily great to eat meat.”